Saoudi222467/i222467_i222512_i222618_InfoSec/README.md

 3. **Multi-Device**: Private keys don't sync between devices.
 4. **Group Chat**: Not implemented (only 1-to-1 messaging).
 5. **Perfect Forward Secrecy**: Session keys are long-lived.
 Should implement key rotation.
+6. **2FA Management**: Two-Factor Authentication can only be enabled during registration.
+No option to enable/disable it later.

 ## 📚 Documentation